mattcurf/openvino_yocto_play/README.md

 ### GPU Passthrough

-This prepares the secondary A770 GPU located via 'lspci' command at bus 85 (GPU) and bus 86 (audio), by detaching the GPU from the hose.
+This prepares the secondary A770 GPU located via 'lspci' command at bus 85 (GPU) and bus 86 (audio), by detaching the GPU from the host.
 ```
 $ sudo modprobe vfio
 $ sudo modprobe vfio_iommu_type1